albertogallini/txn_engine/asyncvssync.md

 While the sync version does everything sequentially on one thread per file → **no overlap**.

-## Production/real sysatem yses cases
+## Production/real systems uses cases

 Production systems can be designed under different assumptions that change the design pattern to follow (sync vs async).
 This is well **elaborated** in the **"Async vs Sync impact on scalabilty"** section in the [Readme.md](./Readme.md#L484) and put into perspective and relation with the memory footprint of the process.